-Emotional eating is using food to handle difficult emotions or seek comfort.
+Emotional eating happens when you use food to cope with stress.
+It's also a way to avoid difficult emotions or to seek comfort.
 Most are women but according to the National Association of Anorexia Nervosa and Associated Disorders 10-15% are men though they are far less likely to seek treatment.

 - in early childhood or adolescence